Diet, fluid and exercise

 Remember to drink plenty of fluids if you are eating a lot of fibre.
 Fibre draws water into the bowel, so you could get dehydrated if you don't drink enough.

 Drinking plenty of fluid such as water helps to soften your poo and makes it easier to pass.
 So drinking between 8 and 10 glasses of water each day can help prevent constipation.
 But avoid drinking alcohol or drinks that contain caffeine, like coffee and cola, as these can contribute to dehydration.

 If you find it hard to eat or drink enough

 It can be difficult to eat a high fibre diet and drink enough if your cancer or its treatment is causing:

 - mouth problems

-The hospital or community dietitian can help you to plan a diet high in fibre with plenty of fluids.
-Try to eat your meals at the same time each day.
-This can help to make your bowel motions more regular.
+Try to eat your meals at the same time each day or eat little and often.
+Both may help to make your bowel motions more regular.

 Regular exercise helps to keep your bowel working normally.

 Side effects from your cancer and its treatment can make it difficult to exercise.
 You might feel that you don’t have the energy for it.
 But a little exercise is better than none.